ptucky/FCM-Javascript-Web-Notification/README.md

 * Firebase Cloud Messaging for Javascript Website Push Notification + Using PHP Send This is sample code for FCM Javascript Web, Hope can help some one who looking for the code and save your time to do FCM Web Notification.

-* ps.
-More over I also have FCM for Mobile Device Android and IOS complete project.
+* I have another repo FCM for mobile Android and IOS project.

 ![sample-noti](https://firebasestorage.googleapis.com/v0/b/look24-notification.appspot.com/o/FC-Web-noti.gif?alt=media&token=c9c12ce7-d9b7-4ca1-a5a0-49b4c17baa61)